openstack/glance/doc/source/installing.rst

 Installing from packages
 ~~~~~~~~~~~~~~~~~~~~~~~~

-To install the latest version of Glance from the Launchpad Bazaar repositories,
+To install the latest released version of Glance,
 following the following instructions.

 Debian/Ubuntu